 \section{Introduction}

 \IEEEPARstart{T}{he} data acquisition process in Magnetic Resonance Imaging (MRI) consists of traversing a sequence of smooth paths through the Fourier representation of the image, referred to as ``k-space", which is inherently time-consuming.
 Images can be reconstructed from accelerated, sub-sampled acquisitions by leveraging the non-uniformity of receiver coil sensitivities, referred to as ``parallel imaging" \cite{ra1993fast, Pruessmann1999, Griswold2002, Uecker2014}.
-Compressed sensing \cite{Donoho2006, Candes2006}, which uses sparse models to reconstruct incoherently sampled data, has also been widely applied to MRI \cite{Lustig2007}.
+Compressed sensing \cite{Donoho2006, Candes2006}, which uses sparse models to reconstruct incoherently sampled data, has also been widely applied to MRI \cite{Lustig2007, Ye2019, Jaspan2015}.

-There has been significant research attention in recent years on methods that reconstruct sub-sampled MRI data with neural networks \cite{wang2016accelerating, kwon2017parallel, hammernik2018learning, yazdanpanah2019deep, liu2020rare, yang2016deep, yang2018admm, zhang2018ista, zhu2018image, quan2018compressed, mardani2018deep, Ahmad2020}.
+There has been significant research attention in recent years on methods that reconstruct sub-sampled MRI data with neural networks \cite{wang2016accelerating, kwon2017parallel, hammernik2018learning, yazdanpanah2019deep, liu2020rare, yang2016deep, yang2018admm, zhang2018ista, zhu2018image, quan2018compressed, mardani2018deep, aggarwal2018modl, Ahmad2020, wang2022dimension, chen2022ai}.
 The majority of these works use fully-supervised training.
 To train a network in a fully-supervised manner, there must be a dataset comprised of fully sampled k-space data $y_{0,t} \in \mathds{C}^{N }$, where $N$ is the dimension of k-space multiplied by the number of coils, and paired sub-sampled data $y_t = M_{\Omega_t} y_{0,t}$.
-Here, $t$ indexes the training set and $M_{\Omega_t} \in \mathds{R}^{N \times N}$ is a sub-sampling mask with sampling set $\Omega_t$, so that the $j$th diagonal of $M_{\Omega_t}$ is 1 if $j \notin {\Omega_t}$ and zero otherwise.
+Here, $t$ indexes the training set and $M_{\Omega_t} \in \mathds{R}^{N \times N}$ is a sub-sampling mask with sampling set $\Omega_t$, so that the $j$th diagonal of $M_{\Omega_t}$ is 1 if $j \in {\Omega_t}$ and zero otherwise.
 Then a network $f_\theta$ with parameters $\theta$ is trained by seeking a minimum of a non-convex loss function:

 which could be, for example, an $\ell_p$ norm in the image domain after coil combination \cite{zbontar2018fastmri}.
-The network $f_{\theta^*}$ estimates the ground truth in the image domain or k-space depending on the choice of loss function.
-For a k-space to k-space network, $y_{0,s}$ can be estimated with $\hat{y}_s = f_{\theta^*} (y_s)$, where $s$ indexes the test set.
-Alternatively, to ensure that all available data is used,
+The network $f_{\tht}$ estimates the ground truth in the image domain or k-space depending on the choice of loss function.
+For a k-space to k-space network, $y_{0,s}$ can be estimated with $\hat{y}_s = f_{\tht} (y_s)$, where $s$ indexes the test set.

-can be employed.
-Eqn. \eqref{eqn:fully_sampled_infer_corr} overwrites all entries of $f_{\theta^*} (y_s)$ already sampled in $y_s$, so that the estimate is consistent with the acquired data; the superscript refers to ``data consistent".